Wersario/projectdata/README.md

-# Discord analytics bot
+# Discord programmer vacancies finder

 ## General description

-This bot was created to help you monitor and analyze your server's activity.\
+This bot was created to help you find programmer vacancies on [HeadHunter.ru](https://hh.ru/).\
 If you are a rookie programmer, it will also help you get acquainted with discord.py and pandas.

+## Creating an account

+To create your discord profile you need to visit [discord websote](https://discord.com/).
+Here you can download their app or straight go to creating your account by clicking on top right button 'login'.
+Instead of logging you need to click 'Register' and finally create your account.

+After you did everything above, your next step is to create a testing area.
+You need to locate '+' sign in the left bottom corner.
+Then you should follow this sequence: Click '+' -> 'Create my Own' -> 'For me and my friends' -> Name it and click on the blue button.
+You've just created your first discord server!

 ## Creating a bot